trydydd/slimemoldgrappling/content/_index.md

 If you are not sure where to begin then the [lesson plans](/lesson_plans) are the best place to start.

-If you have questions or would like to contribute to the site please [contact us](mailto:social@slimemoldgrappling.com).
+If you have questions or would like to contribute please sign up for our newsletter below!

 {{< newsletter >}}